Spectral Clustering for Crowdsourcing with Inherently Distinct Task Types: Conclusion

 \section{Conclusion}

-We proposed a crowdsourcing model which we show to be more appropriate than the Dawid-Skene model when there are tasks that require different levels of skill sets.
-Then we described a spectral clustering algorithm that clusters tasks by difficulty, and theoretically analyzed the statistical error of label estimation when using or without using a clustering step.
-Experiments confirm our theoretical findings and demonstrate the benefits brought by our modeling and algorithm.
+We considered a crowdsourcing model which is more appropriate than the Dawid-Skene model when there are tasks that require different levels of skill sets.
+Then we described a spectral clustering algorithm that clusters tasks by difficulty and analyzed its performance in clustering and its performance in label estimation when combined with TE and NP-WMV for each task type separately.
+Experiments with real-life datasets demonstrate the benefits of our algorithm.